davepinch/pinchy.cc/content/camera-roll/2017/04/2017-04-22-amazonia-examiner.md

 ---
 title: "Amazonia Examiner"
-another expression toward Amazon: GET THE FUCK OUT OF OUR NEIGHBORHOOD AMAZON photograph of:
+another expression toward Amazon: Graffiti sticker on a sign telling Amazon to get out of the neighborhood.jpg (Wikimedia Commons) photograph of:
   - Amazon
   - Jeff Bezos